yankailab/OpenKAI/html/viewer/_SelectableOctGrid/README.md

 and Send.
 Load retrieves backend selections over the independent command socket and merges them without duplicate IDs, remapping volumes when root headers differ.
 Set the grid module's `fConfig` to persist selections across backend restarts.
-Saved selections use the `_SelectableOctGrid` section; existing `_OctreeGrid` sections can still be loaded.
-Command names and the binary format are unchanged.
+Saved selections use only the `_SelectableOctGrid` section.
 See the [picker behavior and JSON contract](../../../docs/3D/WebViewer3D.md#grid-cell-picker).

 Geometry uses `/stream/points`, `/stream/lines` and `/stream/cells` on the same
 HTTP port, with independent snapshots, acknowledgements and reconnects.
 All available types render on the same canvas; missing or failed streams affect only their own geometry.
-The old combined `/stream` endpoint is removed.
 Cells-only viewers can set both `nPbuf` and `nLbuf` to zero.